 In CaliberMind, we sometime create our own campaigns to better organize reporting.
 For example, it's not uncommon where there's no campaign for "Organic Social - LinkedIn".
 This is because in your CRM, it's often difficult to tell when a contact searches for your site and clicks on the result.
 This information may exist in your data warehouse but not it the CRM.
 Fear not!
 We can create a "Virtual Campaign" the only exists in reporting to group campaigns members accordingly.

 To more accurately group "sessions" or pools of engagement, CaliberMind adjusts channels to inherit the first channel assigned on a day.
 For example, when a user comes your website from Organic Search, to more completely credit Organic, we'd give a channel of Organic to all the user's activity that day.

 In the below example, we are attributing a "Demo Request" to the "Paid Search" channel (even though it wasn't the first thing the visitor did when they came to the website).

-Here's an example list of channels you may find in CaliberMind (again this is customizable).
+Here is the standard list of channels you will find in CaliberMind (again, this is customizable).

 To learn more about the standard business logic for channels, here's a deep-dive article about which data schema attributes map to.